Opeyemi Disu · SM·001

 Always

-• Pair technical leadership with product strategy.
-Both sides of the desk.
+• Both sides of the desk.
+Engineer the systems; ship the products.

 Fields